Maybe this has happened to you?

 No wonder the new manager is struggling.

 So, it’s not her fault, it’s a systemic issue – the result of the system of relationships in the company, usually hidden.

 But fear not.
 The manager can still take action towards disentangling such a hidden dynamic and re-establishing a well functioning team.

-She starts by engaging a qualified practitioner to facilitate an OCEAN, or Organisational Constellation, on this issue.
+She starts by engaging a qualified practitioner to facilitate a Systemic or Organisational Constellation, on this issue.

 They are perfect for bringing to light hidden dynamics, both unhelpful and helpful.

 The new manager receives insights into what is happening, and participates in a small modern-day ritual that brings healing – and decides on next steps to take towards resolving this issue.